 Your metabolism includes all the things your body does to turn food into energy and keep you going.
 Some people have a faster metabolism than others.

-Some things that affect whether your metabolism is speedy or sluggish include things you don’t control, like your age, sex, and genes.
+Some things that affect whether your metabolism is speedy or sluggish include stuff you don’t control, like your age, sex, and genes.
 Sometimes a sluggish thyroid could decrease your metabolism.
 But once you find out that it is normal, speeding it up is up to you.
 Focus on what does make a difference: exercise.

 Exercise becomes more important for your health and fitness as people age.
 You naturally lose muscle mass with age, which slows down your metabolism.
 Working out can stop that slide.